Apply here: Puppy Raiser Application

 Give the gift of fostering a future service dog and help a child with autism in need today!

-Foster volunteers must reside in Southwestern Ontario (Guelph, K/W/Cambridge, Hamilton, Brantford and areas in this circle) and have availability to exercise the dog in a safe fenced-in space.
+Who can apply: Volunteers must reside in Southwestern Ontario (Guelph, Kitchener/Waterloo, Cambridge, Hamilton, Niagara, Brantford, Western GTA and London and areas in this circle) and be able to travel to attend bi-weekly puppy classes.
+You must also have the ability to exercise the dog in a safe fenced in space.